THAILAND’S SHAMEFUL EXTRADITION

 Bagnato was due to be released but was re-arrested by the Thai military and his current whereabouts are not generally known.
 Shoebridge had to wait a year to get his Isuzu back from the police compound.

 This week Nastya Rybka (real name Anastasia Vashukevich) was deported with colleagues by the Thai authorities for allegedly soliciting in the Thai sex resort of Pattaya and being members of a secret society.
-The charges were ridiculous.
+The charges were bizarre in the Thai context.
 But she had to plead guilty to be released.

 The request for her arrest and that of her colleague Alexander Kirillov was made by the Russian Embassy.